Gemini Constellation Facts

 History: This constellation is said to represent the twin brothers Castor and Pollux from the Greek mythology.
 Another depiction would be that of Apollo and Hercules.

 Stars: There are two main bright stars, named Castor and Pollux that are relatively close one to another.
 The twin from right above is Castor and the twin left below is Pollux.
 Each one of these stars is composed by others stars that include alpha Gem and beta Gem.
-In total, this constellation has about 85 stars that are visible to the naked eye from Earth.
+In total, this constellation has about 85 stars that are visible to the naked eye.

 Galaxies: There are a few deep sky objects such as the Eskimo Nebula, Medusa Nebula and Geminga.
 The first two are both planetary nebulae while Geminga is a neutron star.